new

 newbridge gas controller

+Introduced in 1923.
 The most popular Controller extant for use in ordinary "square" gas lanterns (upright and square lanterns).
 Quick lighting and extinguishing.
 Heavy guage rustproofed steel case.
 Extinguishing pilot to oder.
 Instantly detachable and guaranteed interchangable insect proof clockwork movement.
 Hinged cover.
 Can be fitted with a variety of ignition devices including the "Equinox" (with byepass) and "Comet" (no byepass).
 Used for upright lamps i.e. square lamps.
 The Primer version permits the passage, for a few minutes prior to full "ON", of sufficient gas to expel any accumulation of air in the supply pipe between the controller and the burners.
 First Coment ignitors appear in in mid 1935.
 (The catalogue number is changed to 3A/UNI/COM if Comet fitted).
 Fitted with a 15 day clock movement which can be extended to a 35/42 day run if required.
 Comet Mark III first announced in early 1937 for the Newbridge 3A/UNI Controller, designed for square lanterns, fitted with an easily detached battery holder, and obviates the need of byepass ignition - this was designed to meet the demand for a lower priced type and is easier to fit to an upright type lamp.
 The battery is contained in a chromium plated cylinder attached to the Bakelite base of the Comet body.
 (Second and third illustration shows a 3A/UNI controller with Mark III Comet igniter).
 In 1938, the 3A/UNI Controller fitted with the Mark III Comet represents the last word in automatic control.
 Mark III Comet ignition device mentioned along with Mark VI and Mark VII in 1945.
 By 1946, the Mark IX Comet was available, as being advertised with the 3A/UNI Controller.
 The Comet has been improved and is now rendered free of electrical tracking and the shortened battery facilitates the changing of batteries in square lanterns.
 By the use of Comet ignitors, the need for a by-pass is eliminated, and saves an average annual saving of up to 1,500 cu. ft. of gas per lamp.
+By 1949, upwards of 1¼ million have been installed.

 Newbridge 3A/UNI Gas Controller 15 day run 1932 Catalogue